What is the difference between a kaftan and a djellaba?

 Introduction

-The kaftan: a feminine ceremonial dress
+The kaftan: a feminine formal dress

-It is mainly worn at weddings, parties or ceremonies.
+It is mainly worn at weddings, parties, or ceremonies.

-Its sleeves can be loose or fitted.
+The sleeves can be loose-fitting or fitted.

 The djellaba: an everyday garment